Joanna Groves

 Anticipatory and Disenfranchised Grief

 I am blessed and privileged to have found a menopause doula who guided me with seasonal medicine circles, using Earth’s natural cycles of the seasons to discover the seasonal cycle in me.
-As I connected within, I anchored myself with our ecosystem, and we became one - I do not use that phrase lightly.
+As I connected within, I anchored myself with our ecosystem, and we became one - cliche maybe, and also true for me.
 Like a bubbling spring from an Other World the grief flowed.
 It hasn’t stopped since.

 Part of what bubbled to life was memories of my father’s first cancer diagnosis in 2008.
 The anticipatory grief of living with health scares and operations as the cancer reappeared and spread over the years has been agonisingly painful.
 Again, society tells me "he has the best kind of cancer because it’s treatable”, “he has good care”, "he's a good age".
 The unspeakable truth is he is dying.
-We all are, but he is dying in a raw and open way, at any given time, year after year.
+We all are, but he is dying in a raw and open way, year after year.
+Uncertain.
+Unpredictable.
 I'm thankful grief woke me up to this knowing.

 Martín Prechtel writes beautifully that grief and praise are the two beating chambers of the heart of love.
 Embracing anticipatory grief has shaped the relationship my father and I have.
 We share the joy and the ordinariness of life.
-Though one day I will grieve him in a different way, I hope I'll have this experience within me as a guide.
+One day I'll grieve him in a different way and I hope I'll have this experience within me as a guide.

 Grief Tending Matters